-In addition, if you also participate in ERIP, your contributions to SRP when added to any Voluntary Employee Contributions to the ERIP cannot exceed the Elective Deferral Limit.
 If you are age 50 or older at any time during the year, your Elective Deferral Limit is increased by a "catch-up" dollar amount.
-In order to maximize your University Matching Contributions under ERIP, you must make sure to make Voluntary Employee Contributions equal to 2% of Compensation to ERIP each pay period.
-This means you must monitor your contributions to SRP to ensure that you do not reach your Elective Deferral Limit before the end of the year.
-For example, assume you want to maximize your contributions to SRP and maximize your University Match Contributions under ERIP.
-Assume that in September, your Voluntary Employee Contributions to ERIP when added to your contributions to SRP equal your Elective Deferral Limit, you will not be permitted to make Voluntary Employee Contributions to either ERIP or SRP for the remaining pay periods in the year, and as result, you will not receive corresponding University Match Contributions for those remaining pay periods.
+In order to maximize your University match contributions under ERIP, you must make voluntary employee contributions equal to 2% of Compensation to ERIP each pay period.
+This means you must monitor your SRP Contributions to ensure that you do not reach your Elective Deferral Limit before the end of the year.
+For example, assume you want to maximize your contributions to SRP and maximize your University match contributions under ERIP.
+Assume that, in September, your voluntary employee contributions to ERIP when added to your SRP Contributions equal your Elective Deferral Limit.
+As a result, you will not be permitted to make voluntary employee contributions to either ERIP or SRP for the remaining pay periods in the year, and as result, you will not receive corresponding University match contributions for those remaining pay periods.

-Once your SRP Contributions (and Voluntary Employee ERIP Contributions, if eligible) reach the annual contribution limit during a calendar year, both your SRP Contributions and any Voluntary Employee ERIP Contributions will be suspended for the remainder of the calendar year.
+Once your SRP Contributions reach your Elective Deferral Limit during a calendar year, your SRP Contributions will be suspended for the remainder of the calendar year.
+If your SRP Contributions are suspended and:

-- If you don't change or terminate your SRP Contributions prior to beginning of the next calendar year, your SRP contributions in effect prior to reaching your annual contribution limit will be automatically reinstated beginning with your first paycheck in January. - If you do change or terminate your SRP Contributions after you reach your annual contribution limit and prior to beginning of the next calendar year, your new contribution rate (including a zero contribution rate) will be applied beginning with your first paycheck in January and will stay in effect until you change it.
+- If you don't change or terminate your SRP Contributions prior to beginning of the next calendar year, your SRP Contributions in effect prior to reaching your Elective Deferral Limit will be automatically reinstated beginning with your first paycheck in January. - If you do change or terminate your SRP Contributions after you reach your Elective Deferral Limit and prior to beginning of the next calendar year, your new contribution rate (including a zero contribution rate) will be applied beginning with your first paycheck in January and will stay in effect until you change it.